 How to Choose Pottery Glaze – A Beginner Glaze Guide

 Identifying What Your Pottery Will Be Used for Is the First Consideration When Choosing the Correct Glaze.
-Then you hear the glaze types – Matte Finish, Transparent, Translucent, Opaque., Underglaze, Overglaze, you can get confused and overwhelmed very quickly.
+Then you hear the glaze types – Matte Finish, Transparent, Translucent, Opaque, Underglaze, Overglaze, you can get confused and overwhelmed very quickly.

 Glazes Are Not Just the Coatings That Give Your Pots Their Color and Texture.
-You will Need to Know What Type of Glaze Will Work Best for Your Projects Before You Start Glazing.
-Follow Along as I help you Learn How to Choose the correct Glaze for your next Pottery Making Project.
+You will need to Know What Type of Glaze Will Work Best for Your Projects Before You Start Glazing.
+Follow along as I help you Learn How to choose the correct Glaze for your next pottery-making project.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.